christineastoria/custom-slide-annotation/README.md

 - Feedback appears in the "Feedback" tab of the trace
 - Enables downstream analysis, score distributions, and trend tracking

+## Agent Playground

+Click **"Open in Chat"** on any trace to enter an interactive playground where you can regenerate slides with different requirements:

+- **Conversational Interface**: Chat with the agent to modify presentations
+- **Data Preservation**: Uses the original data from the trace
+- **Live Generation**: Creates new slides based on your instructions
+- **Instant Downloads**: Get PPTX and PDF links immediately after generation

+**Example prompts:**
+- "Create a 2-slide version instead of 3"
+- "Make the metrics cards larger and use green colors"
+- "Show only revenue metrics on the first slide"

+The playground provides a custom agent experience tailored to your workflow, separate from the standard LangSmith prompt playground.

 ## API Endpoints

 ### GET /api/traces